 Covering the stained glass work of Ford Madox Brown, William De Morgan, John George Sowerby, Walter Crane and Frederic Shields.

-As the standards of design and production of 19th century stained glass were raised, it drew the attention of fine artists.
-Active on the periphery of the Pre-Raphaelite circle, the five artists considered here were responsible for varying the medium in their individual ways.
+As the standards of design and production of nineteenth century stained glass were raised it drew the attention of Fine artists.
+The five artists considered here were active on the periphery of the Pre-Raphaelite circle and were responsible for varying the medium in their individual ways.
 All were strongly influenced by and were associates of William Morris.
 Although well known in other fields their work in stained glass has not previously been investigated to any great degree.

 Madox Brown, (1821-1893) present at the founding of the Pre-Raphaelite Brotherhood, worked with Morris Marshall, Faulkner and Company offering an alternative style to that of Burne-Jones.
 His unique earthy realism was a vehicle for his committed humanitarian philosophy but unfortunately a quarrel with Morris curtailed his contribution and after 1874 he no longer designed.
 A masterpiece in the east window of Holy Trinity, Meole Brace, is a re-interpretation of Adam and Eve’s expulsion from the Garden of Eden in which he presents a powerful characterisation of contemporary figures.